The following is a list of the top question we typically receive from our customers, potential customers and interested parties.

 Q. I know inbound links are important so I hired a linkage company to build additional links for my site.
 However, I have not noticed any results and my Page Rank has dropped.
 What Happened?

 A. You have probably been penalized by Google.
 Most of these “Link Builders” will list your site using linkage schemes that will include “Bad Neighborhoods”, Link Farms, Blog Comment spam, Directory spam or just pages that offer no real benefit.
-Make sure your know up front where and how you will be listed.
-Also beware of low costs services.
-These are generally automated processes and will not produce any results and will most likely have a negative impact on your sites placement in the search engines.
+Make sure you know up front where and how you will be listed.
+Also, beware of low costs services.
+These are generally automated processes and will not produce any results and will most likely have a negative impact on the placement of your site in the search engines.
 As a general rule, we do not recommend ANY link building companies.

 Q. I receive a lot of email requests for reciprocal linking.
 Should I participate it this?